She's a

 Marshalled resistance

-in the vineyards of Bordeaux,
+the vineyards of Bordeaux,

 clashed metal with metal